VesnaBrucoms/estranged-spirits/README.md

-# Othral Ancestral Tomb
+# Othral Ancestral Tomb (Estranged Spirits)

-Come across Aryasi a little ways out of eastern Andothren who needs help clearing her family's tomb so that it's safe enough for her to enter.
+Help Aryasi Othral speak to the spirit's of her family.
+Or not!

+A mod for Tamriel Rebuilt, *Othral Ancestral Tomb* adds a short dungeon and associated quest a little ways out of eastern Andothren.
+The quest focuses on player choice.

 ## Requirements